Here's what powers the Alberta government has during states of emergency | CBC News

 - The minister can authorize entry into any building or land necessary

-The government is responsible for covering the cost of any damage they do to property seized to respond to the pandemic.
+The government is responsible for covering the cost of any damage they do to property seized in its response to the pandemic.

 Employers can't fire or discriminate against any workers required to stay in isolation during an outbreak or conscripted into duty by the government.